fofware/nodemcu-wampum-example/README.md

-# nodemcu-wampum-example
+# nodemcu-wampum Example project

-Very basic example for an web interface for the ESP8266 or WeMos module.
+Very basic web interface for the ESP8266 or WeMos module.
 All the resources are located on the SD card instead of the internal FLASH RAM and hosted by the ESP8266 web server [nodemcu-wampum](https://github.com/freegroup/nodemcu-wampum)